QuTech-Delft/squidasm/docs/source/tutorial/section0_overview.rst

 ``config.yaml``
     The file that specifies the network.
-    It controls the network layout and end node labels moreover, it specifies the link and node types and properties.
+    It controls the network layout and end node labels.
+Moreover, it specifies the link and node types and properties.

 ``run_simulation.py``
     The executable file that will run the simulation.